 2W energy will be wasted as heat.

-An estimated efficient input voltage would be over 7.5V.
+An estimated efficient input voltage would be at about 7.5V.

 Other circuit components?

-Let’s take a look at what makes the IC tick and a slide show on voltage regulators.
+Let’s take a look at what makes the IC tick.